christopherobin/mage/lib/archivist/README.md

 archivist.listIndexes(topic, partialIndex, options, function (error, arrayOfIndexes) { });
 ```

 Returns an array of indexes on the given topic matching the partial index you provide.
-You must
+The options
+object is not required, and your callback may be passed as the third argument.
+You must provide a
-provide a full index object, but values in the index you don't know should be explicitly set to
+full index object, but values in the index you don't know should be explicitly set to `null`.
+You
-`null`.
-You can therefore, for example, query for all players in the game by calling:
+can therefore, for example, query for all players in the game by calling:

 ```javascript
 archivist.listIndexes('player', { id: null }, function (error, indexes) {